 I was getting pretty good about this money saving thing.
 I talked about it to friends and family.
 A lot.
 One day my sister said to me, “You should start a blog.”
 I didn’t really know what that meant.
 It sounded like something the college kids were doing – maybe like an online diary??
 Not exactly, but kind of, right?
 It all started as a hobby.
 I never dreamed there was any money in it.

 While I cannot promise that you will make a full-time job out of blogging, I know many many people who do just that.
 I am one of them.
-It is absolutely possible.
+It is absolutely possible to make money blogging.

 I made a lot of mistakes.
 Don’t make the same ones that I did!

-Why I wish I started out on self-hosted WordPress:
+Why I wish I started out self-hosted WordPress:

 :: I made the mistake of starting out out on Blogger.
 My original website address was actually mamacheaps.blogspot.com.
 It was free and I didn’t know any better.
 Guess what Google (they own Blogger) likes to do?
 DELETE Blogger blogs that it deems to be spammy.
 This is an automatic, instant, no recourse deletion.
 All of your work, GONE in an instant.
 Thankfully, I saw this happening to other bloggers within my 2nd year of blogging and got moved into a self-hosted blog.
 Try to load mamacheaps.blogspot.com.
 Oh wait, you can’t.
 Google deleted it.
 Gone.
 Happened a year or so after I moved to WordPress.
 Like I said, don’t waste your time – start out on self-hosted WordPress from the beginning.